Stephen Miller: Congressional work and Breitbart influence (2007–2016)

 After graduating from Duke University, Miller traveled across Eurasia, including embarking on a Birthright Israel trip.
 Through David Horowitz, Miller began working for Minnesota representative Michele Bachmann by December 2007 as her press secretary.
 He moved to Washington, D.C., where his family had assisted him in purchasing a condominium.
 By 2009, Miller—and Horowitz—had become disillusioned with Bachmann.
 Horowitz referred Miller to Arizona representative John Shadegg.
 Miller participated in Tea Party protests against Barack Obama with Shadegg.
 Horowitz recommended him again and in June 2009, Miller began working for Alabama senator Jeff Sessions as his press secretary.
 Miller sought to legitimize his criticisms of immigration and garner a larger audience; he formed relationships with anti-immigration organizations, including the Center for Immigration Studies, the Federation for American Immigration Reform, and NumbersUSA.
-Miller became Session's communications manager by August 2014.
-He met Steve Bannon and Andrew Breitbart—both men recognized Miller from his rebukes of his high school, and Bannon became an enduring ally.
+Miller became Sessions's communications manager by August 2014.
+He met Steve Bannon and Andrew Breitbart—both men recognized Miller from his rebukes of his high school—and Bannon became an enduring ally.
 That year, his parents helped him purchase a million condominium in CityCenterDC.

 As a communications aide to Sessions, Miller worked to influence the editorial coverage of Breitbart News.
 He sent editors links to the far-right website VDARE and the white-supremacist online-only magazine American Renaissance; Miller's efforts legitimized Breitbarts language in Congress and influenced The Daily Callers immigration coverage.
 Miller, joined by Sessions, mounted a successful campaign to disparage the Border Security, Economic Opportunity, and Immigration Modernization Act, an immigration reform bill proposed by four Democratic senators and four Republican senators known as the Gang of Eight.
 The bill passed in the Democratic-controlled Senate, but was not considered in the Republican-controlled House of Representatives after Miller brought House staffers a binder with talking points and research he had conducted.
 Miller assisted Dave Brat in mounting a primary challenge to defeat Virginia representative Eric Cantor, who was serving as House majority leader at the time.
 In January 2015, Miller and Sessions authored Immigration Handbook for the New Republican Majority, a rebuttal to the Republican Party's post-mortem after Mitt Romney's loss in the 2012 presidential election.